 I've been involved with the F-IRE collective over a number of years, having recorded and toured with many bands such as Justin Quinn's Bakehouse (featured on their award-winning album 'Before I Forget'), Tom Arthurs' Centripede, and the F-IRE large ensemble for whom I composed several tunes.
 Additionally, I have collaborated with MOBO prizewinner Zoe Rahman, held the sax chair in John Mayer's classic band Indo-Jazz Fusions, and feature with salsa greats Roberto Pla, Machito jnr and Tito Rodriguez jnr.
 Cross-arts collaborations have included touring devised shows with Sheron Wray's Jazz Exchange dance company, and composing & improvising music for silent film in a range of settings.

 I am the founder of e17 jazz, the East London-based collective spawned out of both F-IRE and LOOP associations, whose members include Brigitte Beraha, John Turville, Adam Bishop, Will Collier, Jez Franks and Dave Manington.
 We promote regular gigs, commission new music, and won the 2012 Waltham Forest Arts and Culture award.

 After Oxford University and the Guildhall School of Music, I studied with David Liebman in New York.
 Since 2006 I have taught jazz studies at the Guildhall and I lead workshops up and down the country.
-Most recently, I am the Programme Director for the new BA (Hons) in Performance and Creative Enterprise, a new cross-arts degree delivered by the Guildhall School in association with the Barbican Centre, and the post-graduate certificate in Performance Teaching.
+Most recently, I am the Programme Director for the new BA (Hons) in Performance and Creative Enterprise (PACE), a new cross-arts degree delivered by the Guildhall School in association with the Barbican Centre, and the post-graduate certificate in Performance Teaching.

 photo above by Tom Gold